---

 PLG is not just a strategy; it’s a mindset that prioritizes delivering value through the product itself.
 By aligning the product experience with user needs, companies can create a self-sustaining growth loop that benefits both the business and its customers.

-Product-led growth (PLG) and product-led sales (PLS) represent two distinct yet complementary approaches to driving business growth.
-PLG focuses on a self-service, user-driven model, while PLS introduces targeted sales strategies to maximize conversions, particularly for high-value prospects.
+PLG focuses on a self-service, user-driven model.
+PLS introduces targeted sales strategies to maximize conversions, especially for high-value prospects.
 Companies like Canva, Loom, and Spotify have successfully implemented variations of these models, showcasing their adaptability and impact.

 PLG models are designed to let the product speak for itself, enabling users to experience its value firsthand.
-Three common approaches within PLG include:
+Three common approaches within PLG include freemium, free trial, and usage-based models, each tracking specific product metrics.

 - **Freemium**: This model offers a basic version of the product for free, with premium features available through paid plans.
 Spotify exemplifies this strategy, enticing users with free access while encouraging upgrades for ad-free listening and offline downloads.